 - Angels and Demons.
 2000

-2. On September 3rd 2011, the Fontana del Moro was damaged with a hammer, decapitating several statuettes.
+2. On September 3rd 2011, the Fontana del Moro was damaged by local with a hammer, decapitating several statuettes.

 3. Other monuments and important buildings surrounding the piazza are: